The Principles of Diffusion Models: Roadmap of This Book

 \subparagraph{Part B: Core Perspectives on Diffusion Models.}

-Having outlined the general goals and mechanisms of deep generative modeling, we now turn to diffusion models, a class of methods that realize generation as a gradual transformation from noise to data.
-We examine three interconnected frameworks, each characterized by a forward process that gradually adds noise and a reverse-time process approximated by a sequence of models performing gradual denoising: \begin{itemize} \item \textbfs{Variational View} (\Cref{ch:variational}): Originating from Variational Autoencoders (VAEs)~\citep{kingma2013auto}, it frames diffusion as learning a denoising process through a variational objective, giving rise to Denoising Diffusion Probabilistic Models (DDPMs)~\citep{sohl2015deep,ho2020denoising}. \item \textbfs{Score-Based View} (\Cref{ch:score-based}): Rooted in Energy-Based Models (EBMs)\\~\citep{ackley1985learning} and developed into Noise Conditional Score Networks (NCSN)~\citep{song2019generative}.
+Having outlined the general goals and mechanisms of deep generative modeling, we now turn to diffusion models, a class of methods that realize generation as a gradual transformation from noise to data (see \Cref{fig:ill-forward-reverse}).
+The core idea is simple: a data sample can be progressively corrupted by adding noise until it becomes indistinguishable from pure randomness.
+This \emph{forward process} moves different data samples into the same simple noise space, which is easy to sample from and serves as the starting point for generation.
+Along the way, it also creates a smooth sequence of intermediate noisy stages connecting data to noise.
+To generate, we draw a fresh noise sample from this space and gradually remove noise through a \emph{reverse-time (generation) process}, eventually producing a new data sample.
+This reverse process does not recover one particular original example; instead, it starts from fresh noise and gradually turns it into realistic data.
+We examine three interconnected frameworks, each built on this same principle: a forward process that gradually adds noise, and a reverse-time process approximated by a sequence of models that gradually denoise: \begin{itemize} \item \textbfs{Variational View} (\Cref{ch:variational}): Originating from Variational Autoencoders (VAEs)~\citep{kingma2013auto}, it frames diffusion as learning a denoising process through a variational objective, giving rise to Denoising Diffusion Probabilistic Models (DDPMs)~\citep{sohl2015deep,ho2020denoising}. \item \textbfs{Score-Based View} (\Cref{ch:score-based}): Rooted in Energy-Based Models (EBMs)\\~\citep{ackley1985learning} and developed into Noise Conditional Score Networks (NCSN)~\citep{song2019generative}.
 It learns the score function, the gradient of the log data density, which guides how to gradually remove noise from samples.
 In continuous time, \Cref{ch:score-sde} introduces the \emph{Score SDE framework}, which describes this denoising process as a Stochastic Differential Equation (SDE) and its deterministic counterpart as an Ordinary Differential Equation (ODE).
 This view connects diffusion modeling with classical differential equation theory, providing a clear mathematical basis for analysis and algorithm design. \item \textbfs{Flow-Based View} (\Cref{ch:flow-based}): Building on Normalizing Flows~\citep{rezende2015variational} and generalized by Flow Matching~\citep{lipman2022flow}, this view models generation as a continuous transformation that transports samples from a simple prior toward the data distribution.
 The evolution is governed by a velocity field through an ODE, which explicitly defines how probability mass moves over time.
 This flow-based formulation naturally extends beyond prior-to-data generation to more general \emph{distribution-to-distribution translation} problems, where one seeks to learn a flow connecting any pair of source and target distributions. \end{itemize}

 Although these perspectives may seem different at first, \Cref{ch:all-equivalent} shows that they are deeply connected.
 Each uses a \emph{conditioning strategy} that turns the learning objective into a tractable regression problem.
 At a deeper level, they all describe the same temporal evolution of probability distributions, from the prior toward the data.
 This evolution is governed by the \emph{Fokker–Planck equation}, which can be viewed as the continuous-time change of variables for densities, ensuring consistency between the stochastic and deterministic formulations.